 I stayed in this hostel each time I came back to Adelaide and it’s a brilliant place to stay.
 The huge common room, complete with table tennis, is great for meeting people and there is a big kitchen which means you won’t be queuing up to cook!

-I loved staying at Adelaide Central YHA and its location just outside of the city centre and next to Light Square make it a brilliant place to stay.
+I loved staying at Adelaide Central YHA and its location just outside of the city centre and next to Light Square makes it a brilliant place to stay.

 If hostels aren’t your thing, there are plenty of other places to stay in Adelaide.
 Below is a table of my recommendations for where to stay in Adelaide.